stylekit/stylekit.github.io/_posts/2015-12-01-Protocol-support-for-inout.md

 ```

-1. Use Method overloading (which can duplicate your code and make it congenitally harder to read, even if you refactor)
+1. Use Method overloading (which can duplicate your code and make it cognitively harder to read, even if you refactor)
 2. Not use inout (this is what you should do)
-3. Or you can do this: (which is code smell deluxe and not recomended)
+3. Or you can do this: (which is code smell deluxe and not recommended)

 ==Note to future self==: I think you can get away with casting variables as long as you attach them to a variable.
 THeir sub values should remain changeable when using modifier methods
 ```swift